 When road markings are obscured, slow down and leave lots of stopping distance.
 Always clear snow from your vehicle, including the roof.
-“You have to be able to see and be seen by others,” Wilson says.
+“You have to be able to see and be seen by others,” says Ryan Lemont, manager of AMA Driver Education.
 “Clean off your lights, mirrors and windows.
 If you leave a couple centimetres of snow on your hood, it’ll blow onto your windshield and snow on your roof or trunk will blow onto the car behind you.”

 Ice is often plentiful at intersections, where vehicles brake and accelerate.
 It’s also likely to form on bridges because the cool air beneath the span freezes the water on its upper surface.
 Slow down and leave extra room for stopping.

 Black ice is just like ice but not so apparent—it’s “black” because the ice is clear and you can see the asphalt below.
 Watch for a sheen on the road surface and treat it as you would ice.

 Freezing rain can make conditions so dicey that it’s sometimes safest to pull off the highway and wait.
 If you must drive, be sure you have good winter tires and wiper blades, plus plenty of wiper fluid.

 If you find yourself behind a snowplow, be grateful the road is being cleared and be patient.
 Don’t try to overtake it!
 “Every winter, there are crashes involving people trying to pass the plow,” Lemont says.

 MORE TO READ